guanaco0403/Guanaco-Firework-Mania-Mods/Fireworks Mania Scripting Guide.md

 ![Icon Logo](https://avatars.githubusercontent.com/u/76651037?s=48&v=4)

 Hello, This Guide will help you Starting Scripting Fireworks Mania mods in unity.<br/>
-Please Keep in mind that scripting is not easy for beginers.
+Please Keep in mind that scripting is not easy for beginers.<br/>
 **Created by Guanaco0403**

 Don't forget to join the [firework mania Discord Server](https://discord.gg/6TJPwUUrJp)